mlojek/cma_neuroevolution/results.md

 |  3 | layerwise_cmaes |  0.6935  |       0.6318 |      0.9213 |     0.6638 |    0.8867 |      0.6687 |     0.884  |     5.556e+04 |         0    |

 ### Training time
+The fastest optimizer was SGD.
+The mean value in the table is artificially high because of few outliers (as evident by a very high standard deviation), but statistical tests prove that it's best of all tested optimizers.
+This might be caused by the simplicity of the algorithm.
+The slowest optimizer was CMA-ES, which performed 14 times worse than layerwise CMA-ES.
+This might be due to the complexity of the algorithm, which is known to be O(n^3) where n is the dimensionality of the problem.
+Using separate optimizers for the two layers greatly reduces the time complexity.
+Both CMA-ES based optimizers perform significantly worse than gradient optimizers.

 |    | optimizer       |     mean |     std | sgd   | adam   | cmaes   | layerwise_cmaes   |
 |----|-----------------|----------|---------|-------|--------|---------|-------------------|
 |  0 | **sgd**         |  0.203   | 0.5281  | -     | 0.018  | 0.000   | 0.000             |